Advantages and Drawbacks of Built-In Refrigerators Explained

 12. Modular Configurations

-• Allows you to separate refrigerator and freezer units.
+• Lets you separate refrigerator and freezer units.

 13. Improved Kitchen Flow